 What to order: Steak tartare, tuxedo dumplings, Johny fried rice, and crispy eggplant.

 If you're in search of the perfect bowl of Chinese rice noodles, look no further than East Village's Little Tong.
 Simone Tong, born in Chengdu, has brought the mi xian noodles of Yunnan province to NYC, along with its long-cooked lean broths, fresh toppings, spiced oils, and pickled vegetables.
 You might even find edible flowers in your bowl.

 What to order: Egg white drop soup, mini stir fry, little pot mi xian, grandma chicken mi xian, Yunnan salad.

 Café China, Midtown

 Don't let Café China's Murray Hill location deter you—this is one of NYC's only Chinese restaurants to hold a Michelin star.
 The inconspicuous but elegant façade and laid-back interior can be misleading—as this husband-and-wife-run establishment is truly a diamond in the rough.
-Serving authentic Sichuan cuisine to rival the best hole in the wall Chinese restaurant.
+Café China serves Sichuan cuisine to rival the best hole in the wall Chinese restaurant around.
 Expect beautifully balanced flavors and dishes with a kick.